 The Best Valle de Guadalupe Wineries

 Ask anyone in Baja and you’ll likely get very different recommendations for the best wineries in Valle de Guadalupe.
-After spending a long weekend exploring, here are our favorite wineries in the Guadalupe Valley.
+After spending a long weekend exploring, here are our favorite wineries.

 The Decantos Vinicola

-Sitting high on one of the hills, the Decantos Vinicola offers commanding views of the entire Valle de Guadalupe from its ultra-modern tasting room.
+Sitting high on one of the hills, the Decantos Vinicola offers commanding views of the entire valley from its ultra-modern tasting room.
 Looking like it is transported right out of Napa, Decantos is one of the fanciest wineries in the region.
 Website: https://decantosvinicola.com/

 Finca la Carrodilla